AP Explains: How the ground shifted on Trump impeachment | WTOP

-WASHINGTON (AP) — After more than two years of jousting over President Donald Trump’s conduct, the ground suddenly shifted in Congress and a move toward impeachment broke free of constraints.
+WASHINGTON (AP) — After more than two years of jousting over President Donald Trump’s conduct, the ground has shifted in Congress and a move toward impeachment has broken free of constraints.

 That does not mean the path ahead is all set.